dandelion25/scarlet-rains-modded/README.md

 6. Set minimum and maximum memory allocation.
 It is recommended to set max above ~3500 MiB.
 7. Launch instance.
 8. Have fun!

+Current public server IP is at 198.27.76.218:25586 contact me if you need whitelist or whatever